Robbie-E/astro_python_scripts/README.md

 program8.py - median_approx (implementation of binapprox algorithm to calculate the median of a list of numbers)

-program9.py - median_approx_fits (estimate the median of each pixel from a set of FITS files)
+program9.py - median_approx_fits (estimate the median of each pixel from a set of FITS files, uses helper.py)

 *Crossmatching two catalogues